Automattic/custom-fonts/README.md

 # Development

+Run `npm install && npm run build` inside the plugin directory to build the Javascript and CSS.

+Edit the files under the `src` directory to make changes to the Javascript and CSS.
+Changes to the PHP can be made to the files directly.

 You can start a watch process that will rebuild the plugin on any change by running `npm run watch`.

+When you're ready to deploy, you will need to run `npm run dist` inside the plugin directory to build the production Javascript and CSS, as these files are included in the repository.
+This makes deploying easier on the server since there is no build step required there.

 # Testing